Sreelalk15/Fingent/README.md

 # Fingent
 Student Management

-Copy the files in fingent-interview folder to your htdocs folder inside xampp.
+Clone this repository inside your xampp/htdocs folder.

+It will create a folder named Fingent.

+Open Fingent folder and Extract the zip file to Fingent folder itself.

 Change database name and credentials in .env file.

-Run composer install before run the project.
+Run composer install inside the Fingent folder.

-You can create database tables using
+Create database tables using following artisan command

 php artisan:migrate

-You can insert dummy data using
+Create dummy data using following artisan command

 php artisan db:seed

+Now the database tables and dummy data for the application is ready.

+Create virtual host for the application and run the following urls

-Student List Url
+**Student List Url**

 /students

-Mark List Url
+**Mark List Url**

 /marks